Places to stay

-There is something for everyone when you choose holidays to Florence.
-Select from world famous art galleries, Renaissance architecture, beautiful gardens and panoramic views from the top of the city.
-There’s so much to pack in on Florence holidays, that we’re pretty sure you’ll be back again and again to catch all the things you missed the first time around.
+There’s so much to pack in during holidays to Florence, that we’re pretty sure you’ll be back again and again to catch all the things you missed the first time around.

-You will be spoilt for choice for the best things to do in Florence, but the Piazza del Duomo is definitely not to be missed.
-One of the most popular Florence attractions for visitors and locals alike, this authentic square is home to the world’s third largest Cathedral, the Basilica Santa Maria del Fiore with its stunning Renaissance dome.
-Take plenty of pictures of the impressive statues, mosaics and marble décor, and be sure to climb the 463 steps to the top for panoramic views of this beautiful city.
+With so many wonderful buildings and art treasures to discover, it can be hard to choose just a handful of places to see in Florence.
+One thing that most people agree is that the Piazza del Duomo is definitely not to be missed.
+One of the most popular Florence attractions for visitors, this bustling square is home to the Cathedral of Santa Maria del Fiore.
+The red-tile topped dome is one of the iconic landmarks of the city and a feat of Renaissance engineering.
+Be sure to climb the 463 steps to the top for panoramic views of this beautiful city.